Always on My Mind: In popular culture

+In 2008, a shortened version of "Always on My Mind" was included in the video game Dance Dance Revolution X for the PlayStation 2 and arcade.
+This song is also available in the arcade version of Dance Dance Revolution X2, which was released in 2010.

 In 2017, Burberry released its holiday campaign, as directed by Alasdair McLellan, which features Cara Delevingne and actor Matt Smith.
 It opens with Delevingne singing "Always on My Mind" before segueing into the Pet Shop Boys cover of the song.

-The song is also included in the films Matthias & Maxime, All of Us Strangers, and The Apprentice.
+The song is also included in the films I Now Pronounce You Chuck & Larry, Matthias & Maxime, All of Us Strangers, The Apprentice, and the Season 3 premiere of Cold Case, "Family".